 The Good: Ant-Man #7 was another good read.
 Kirkman continues to surprise me with the quality of writing that we are getting on this issue.
 I say that because I have not been impressed with Kirkman’s work over on Ultimate X-Men and I really didn’t think that a new Ant-Man sounded like such a great idea.
 I will readily admit that I’m wrong.
 Kirkman has turned in strong writing efforts on each issue and has made Ant-Man a very enjoyable read.

 The strength of this title is the dialogue that Kirkman crafts and the excellent sense of humor.
-Kirkman delivers some well done dialogue that has a nice natural flow to it.
+Kirkman delivers some well-done dialogue that has a nice natural flow to it.
 Each character has a normal conversational feel to their dialogue.
-It gives this title a realistic feel to it and makes the various characters well developed with unique personalities.
+It gives this title a realistic feel to it and makes the various characters well-developed with unique personalities.

 Ant-Man’s constantly running external monologue is an excellent tool to give the reader an insight into his thoughts and personality.
 It also is an effective way to keep the issue moving at an enjoyable pace even when there isn’t much action going on.

 Kirkman brings a wonderful sense of humor to this title.
-Kirkman wisely balances what can be quite a dark title at times with some well place sarcastic and dark humor.
+Kirkman wisely balances what can be quite a dark title at times with some good place sarcastic and dark humor.
 This certainly isn’t a “Bwah-ha-ha” title like the old JLU or Ambush Bug.
-Kirkman does an impressive job making Ant-Man both a comedic character and a sad character all at the same time.
+Kirkman does an impressive job of making Ant-Man both a comedic character and a sad character all at the same time.